 Class health lessons, class discussions and assemblies help everyone to know what bullying is and how to take immediate action to stop it.
 Parents who have any concerns about their child being bullied should not hesitate to contact the Head Teacher.

 Assemblies

-Our weekly school assembly promotes a sense of community.
-It is also a forum to recognise achievements and share our aims and values which uphold Christian principles and respect other faith communities.
+Our regular school assemblies promote a sense of community.
+They are also a forum to recognise achievements and share our aims and values which uphold Christian principles and respect other faith communities.

 Enterprise and Citizenship